swapnilparekh/swapnilparekh.github.io/_posts/2018-6-17-Crypto-economics.md

 layout: post
 title: Crypto-Economics v1
 ---
-### *Disclaimer*:
-I have intentionally refrained from using buzzwords like blockchain and crypto-currency, in order to broaden the scope of the article to all token-based crypto-networks in general.

 ### *Purpose*:
 To enumerate on the basic dynamics and economics of crypto-networks and its pros and cons against legacy economic systems.